 My Goals as County Executive

-• A vision of Shared Services across the County
+Provide Shared Services across the County

-• Eliminating the County Executive office (!)
+Eliminate the County Executive as an elected office (!)

-A vision of Shared Services across the County
+Provide Shared Services across the County

 We have too many units of government in Illinois, and it is no different here.
 The County has 9 elected officials, 21 villages, 30 Townships, and dozens of smaller districts.
 Not to mention larger entities like Urbana and Champaign and the Public Health District.